 Add an extra level of dropdown menus

-To create an additional drop-down menu that would open when your visitor points to a first-level submenu item, follow the same steps as outlined in step 3 above:
+To create second or third levels of the drop-down menu that would open when your visitor clicks or hovers over the first-level submenu item, follow the same steps as outlined in step 3 above:

 - In the Navigation settings menu, grab the hamburger icon of the page element you want to add to the second-level submenu and drop it inside the page element which would host this menu.